 We love it.

-If you are thinking of getting one of these, then know that we’ve given it the GOWTK Thumbs Up Award.
+If you consider getting one of these, know we've given it the GOWTK Thumbs Up Award.